fftpoint/Neural_network/README.md

 ## Purpose
-* Performing Linear Regression with Neural Networks.
+* Performing Nonlinear Regression with Neural Networks.
 * **Cannot run on a M1 Mac.**

 ## Quick Start